jsdelivr/globalping-cli/README.md

 Measurement Commands:
-  dns           Resolve DNS records, similar to the dig command http          Perform a HEAD or GET request to a host mtr           Run a MTR test, which combines traceroute and ping ping          Perform a ping test traceroute    Run a traceroute test
+  dns           Resolve DNS records, similar to the dig command http          Perform a HEAD, GET, or OPTIONS request to a host mtr           Run a MTR test, which combines traceroute and ping ping          Perform a ping test traceroute    Run a traceroute test